 In August 2013 the Park recorded its first new mammal in the park in years.
 A Virginia Opossum was seen roaming the campgrounds after dark by patrolling park wardens.
 The opossum is at the north edge of its range here and while it has been known to come into this part of Ontario in the past, it has trouble surviving harsh winters and usually disappears again.
 So while many were seen in the Brighton area in 2102-2013, only time will tell if it becomes a permanent part of Presqu’ile’s mammal fauna.

-Mammals are also still disappearing.
+Mammals are also disappearing.
 An introduced fungus, known as White-nose Syndrome is devastating the populations of colonial bats in eastern North America.
 The Little Brown Bat, once our most common bat, has suffered a reduction in population of 94% from 2010 to 2013.
-The status of the current population in the park is unknown.
-It is estimated that Little Brown Bats will be functional extinct by 2026 unless some cure to the disease is found or some natural resistance miraculously occurs.
-We are witness to an ecological disaster.
+The status of the current population in the park is unknown but we do know that the population is greatly reduced in size.

 One of the best ways to get to know the mammal population of the park is to visit in winter after a snowfall and follow the tracks of the various mammals about and see what is around and what they have been doing.